 1) Are Board of Directors' meetings scheduled before or at the beginning of the year?

 YES.
-Meetings of the Board of Directors are scheduled in the month following each quarter-end, and the schedule is finalized subject to the availability of the directors.
+Meetings of the Board of Directors are scheduled prior or at the start of the year.
 Additional meetings are scheduled as the need arises.

-2) Attendance of Directors to Meetings Held in 2015:
+2) Attendance of Directors to Meetings Held in 2016: